|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 See in Glossary, an Audio Mixer, or a Render TextureA special type of Texture that is created and updated at runtime.
 To use them, first create a new Render Texture and designate one of your Cameras to render into it.
 Then you can use the Render Texture in a Material just like a regular Texture.
 More info

 See in Glossary.

-Unity automatically imports Assets and manages various kinds of additional data about them for you, such as what import settings should be used to import the Asset, and where the Asset is used throughout your Project.
+Unity automatically imports assets and manages additional data about them for you, such as what import settings should be used to import the asset, and where the asset is used throughout your project.
 Below is a description of how this process works:

-Assets folder, Unity detects that a new file has been added because the Editor frequently checks the contents of the
+Assets folder, Unity detects that you have added a new file because the Editor frequently checks the contents of the

-As soon as Unity finds the new file, it assigns a unique ID to the Asset.
-This is an ID that Unity uses internally to reference the Asset, so that Unity can move or rename the Asset without breaking anything.
+When Unity finds the new file, it assigns a unique ID to the asset.
+This is an ID that Unity uses internally to reference the asset, so that Unity can move or rename the asset without breaking anything.

 This example shows that Unity creates a